Older woman hiking in the forest

 What Happens During Cataract Surgery?

-Worried about the procedure?
-No need.
-Nearly four million cataract surgeries are performed in the United States every year, and complications are rare.
-This is a virtually painless outpatient procedure that only takes about 20 minutes, but you can expect to be at our practice for about three or four hours total.
+This is a virtually painless outpatient procedure that only takes about 20 minutes, but you can expect to be at our Pensacola practice for about three or four hours total.
 Dr. Mills will give you detailed pre-surgery and post-surgery instructions in advance of the procedure.

 Making You Comfortable